BreathTakinglyBinary/php-build-scripts/README.md

 Batch script utilizing Visual Studio on Windows to compile PHP binaries from sources.
 Ensure you have Visual Studio 2017, `git`, `7z` and `wget` installed in your PATH.

-Prebuilt binaries can be downloaded from our [AppVeyor build job](https://ci.appveyor.com/project/pmmp/php-build-scripts/build/artifacts).